talmosko/thoughts/demo.md

 - fix bash `notepad c:\Program Files\git\etc\profile.d\git-prompt.sh`

 ---
-> Hi I'm Noam honig, and in this video we'll write a full stack Todo app - using React, Node JS & Remult.
+> Hi I'm Noam honig, and in this video we'll write a full stack Todo app from scratch - using TypeScript, React, a NodeJS-express API server, and Remult.

-> By The end of this video we'll have a working Todo App, with Postgres database, basic Authentication and we'll deploy it to the cloud
+> By The end of this video we'll have a working Todo App, that uses a Postgres database, and has basic authentication, and we'll deploy it to the cloud.

 ---